Five Graphic Design Portfolio Tips

 Make your graphic design portfolio stand out using these five tips.

-How Important is a Portfolio?
+How Important Is a Portfolio?

-Top Five Graphic Design Portfolio Tips
+5 Graphic Design Portfolio Tips

 When you're putting together your graphic design portfolio, live by the following rules: